teremterem/chatbot-sandbox/README.md

 # chatbot-sandbox
-A sandbox of chatbots that can talk to each other.
+A sandbox for chatbots that can talk to each other.